lathmi/portfolio/README.md

 # Personal Portfolio Website

-My personal portfolio website showcasing my projects, technical skills, and experience as a Software Engineering undergraduate.
+My personal portfolio website showcasing my projects, technical skills and experience as a Software Engineering undergraduate.

 ## About

-This portfolio was built to highlight my work in software engineering, backend development, web development, and database-driven applications.
-It serves as a central place to explore my projects, technical skills, and professional background.
+This portfolio was built to highlight my work in software engineering, backend development, web development and database-driven applications.
+It serves as a central place to explore my projects, technical skills and professional background.

 🔗 Live Website: https://lathmi.github.io/portfolio/

 ## Features

-* Responsive design for desktop, tablet, and mobile devices
+* Responsive design for desktop, tablet and mobile devices
 * Modern and interactive user interface
 * Project showcase section
 * Technical skills overview